Spring 2019 - April Stools' & Scoop the Poop

 If a clean-up isn't scheduled nearby or you can't make the date you can still lend a hand.
 Whenever you have time, head out to your favorite park, trail or neighborhood with gloves, plastic bags and a sturdy trowel and help scoop the poop.
 Wear a safety vest if working near roadways.
 Pet poop should be deposited in the garbage along with any other trash you find during your outings.

 The Scoop on Dog Poop

-- Infected pet poop can carry the eggs of roundworms and other parasites (like cryptosporidium, giardia, and salmonella) which can linger in soil for years.
-Anyone gardening, playing sports, walking barefoot, or digging in the infected dirt, risks coming into contact with those eggs.
+- Infected pet poop can carry roundworms and other parasites and pathogens (like cryptosporidium, giardia, salmonella, E. coli, and other fecal coliform bacteria) which can linger in soil for years.
+Anyone gardening, playing sports, walking barefoot, or digging in the infected dirt risks becoming infected.
 Children are most susceptible since they often play in the dirt and put things in their mouths.

 What do you do with the poop?

 Whether you’re at home or on a walk, don't leave pet waste lying around.
 Take a bag (preferably a biodegradable one) with you on your outings and pick up the poop you find on sidewalks, trails, and parks.
 Your actions will help protect our waterways.